 You may have a strong desire to get your PADI certificate and island hop around Thailand for 6 months or spoil yourself with a luxury spa hotel after a week or two trekking through the Amazon, but if your budget doesn’t stretch to it, it just isn’t going to happen.
 Planning the budget itself is pretty straightforward, and once you have it all worked out backpacking is pretty much plain sailing, if you stick to it that is.

 I once met a young couple in Chiang Mai, Thailand.
-They were the nicest people you will ever meet, and after hearing what happened I couldn’t help but feel sorry for them.
-On their first day in Bangkok they were pressured into buying a few tailored suits and scammed into paying way over the odds for them.
-They hadn’t planned on this significant expense but simply got pressured into it, and when I met them they were seriously cutting back on comforts and other things they wanted to do during their trip because of it.
+They were the nicest people you will ever meet and after hearing what happened I couldn’t help but feel sorry for them.
+On their first day in Bangkok, their very first day, they were pressured into buying a few tailored suits on KSR and scammed into paying way over the odds for them.
+They hadn’t planned on this significant expense right at the start of their trip but simply got pressured into it (and believe me it can happen to the best of us).
+When I met them a few weeks after it had happened they were seriously cutting back on comforts and other things they wanted to do during their trip because of it.

 You will not always get scammed like this of course, but you will always come across unexpected expenses on the road and if you haven’t prepared for them, your budget can be in real trouble.
 So just to prepare you for some of the things that you may come across, I just want to tell you about some of the things I have come across in my own travels that can put a serious dent in your budget if you are not careful.